zaphosting/docs/docs/redm-deletecache.md

 This will immediately restart your server in order to clear the cache files, so make sure you are prepared to do this.
 :::

 Your server will now restart and clear its cache.
 When the server is restarted, the server will rewrite the cache.
-You have successfully cleared the cache for your FiveM gameserver!
+You have successfully cleared the cache for your RedM gameserver!

 ## Alternative Method